jmajakwara/Credit-risk/README.md

 This is a research done using personal loans data from Prosper, a P2P lending institution from US.
 The data is publicly available and can downloaded from https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv.

-The research involved modeling on CC using generalised gamma regression cure rate model and then using MICE to impute missing values on the variable "Debt to income ratio", and remodel again.
+The study entailed fitting the generalised gamma regression cure rate model to complete cases (CC) data, then using MICE to impute missing values on the variable "debt-to-income ratio" and remodelling again.
+This is done to underscore the need to use a principled approach to data imputation in order to prevent unbiased estimates, ensure completeness of analysis, and comply with data standards that require datasets to meet specific requirements for missing values.